EAMarcar/VoteSway/index.md

 ![plot of chunk tree](assets/fig/tree-1.png)

-It is not surprising that this distribution varies by age, sex and education level.
-VoteSway lets you find the most effective way to communicate given a set of these characteristics.
+It is not surprising that this distribution varies by characteristics.
+VoteSway lets you find the most effective way to communicate given the personal profile of an individual.

 ---

 ## What it looks like

-Below is a portion of the VoteSway application.
+Below is a portion of the VoteSway application main panel and sidebar panel.

 Click [here](https://hydrakos01.shinyapps.io/shiny_stuff/) to start VoteSway

 ![alt text][VoteSway]

 [VoteSway]: http://hydrakos.com/wp-content/uploads/2016/02/VoteSway.png "VoteSway "

-*Disclaimer: VoteSway is a project for the Coursera Developing Data Products class.
-No claims are made as to the validity or accuracy of the information generated.*
+The github repository for VoteSway is here: https://github.com/EAMarcar/VoteSway